 What you can expect

-You arrive at the sleep center in the evening for polysomnography and stay overnight.
+If you're having a full polysomnography in a sleep center, you'll arrive in the evening and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

 The room where polysomnography is done is similar to a hotel room, and it's dark and quiet during the test.
 You won't share the room with anyone else.
 Each room has its own bathroom.